 This is the official website of Greek fine artist Kostas Loustas, managed by the artist’s son and daughter, Stergios and Mimi Loustas, heirs and curators of his artistic estate.

 Kostas Loustas was born in Athens and brought up in Florina (northwest of Greece), a town with a rich artistic and cultural heritage.
-He studied at the Athens School of Fine Arts (1953-8) with Yiannis Moralis being amongst his teachers and mentors.
+He studied at the Athens School of Fine Arts (1953-1958) with Yiannis Moralis being amongst his teachers and mentors.
 He first received international acclaim in New York City during the early 1960s where he lived and worked for several years.
 His solo and group exhibitions of this period include those at Saldinger, Firehouse, Salvo Art, Chase, Chevance and Joseph Paolillo galleries in New York City, and Zaydler Gallery in London.
-His collaboration with Galerie Internationale on Madison Avenue in New York, where he held his first solo exhibition in 1972, continued for several years following his permanent return to Thessaloniki, Greece in the early 1980s.
+His collaboration with Galerie Internationale on Madison Avenue in New York, where he first held a solo exhibition in 1972, continued for several years following his permanent return to Thessaloniki, Greece in the early 1980s.

 The Engonopoulos and Syllogi Galleries in Athens hosted solo exhibitions of his work in 1980 and 1983 respectively.
 In 1991, the Municipality of Thessaloniki honoured his thirty-year artistic presence in the city with a major retrospective show at the Vafopoulio Cultural Centre.
 In 1993, with his series of ‘80+1 Portraits of Thessaloniki Personalities’, exhibited by the Municipal Gallery in Thessaloniki, he was honoured by the mayor and the state for his contribution to the Greek Arts and Letters.